top of page

 How to help a boy’s body recalibrate after the eruption of an old terror has been stirred.

-When the hunger rises into panic, when the fire threatens to consume instead of purify,
+when the fire threatens to consume instead of purify,

 these guides step in—not to medicate, not to pathologize,